EugeniaAntonova/age-calculator-app-main/README-template.md

 ### Useful resources

 - (https://css-tricks.com/animating-number-counters/) - here i have found how to animate numbers change
+- https://pristine.js.org/ - validator that i used, and it is great! it would be so much longer to validate all the scenarios i wanted without it

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**